Orbiting Frog Otolith: Orbiting Frog Otolith-A

 The OFO-A mission was launched on November 9, 1970 (06:00 GMT) from Wallops Island launch site.
 The satellite carrying the OFO-A experiment remained in orbit for almost seven days.
 Recovery of the spacecraft was not planned.
 The payload was the Frog Otolith Experiment Package (FOEP).

 The objective of the experiment was to investigate the effect of microgravity on the otolith, a sensory organ that responds to changes in an animal's orientation within the Earth's gravitational field.

 Two American bullfrogs (Rana catesbeiana) were used as experimental subjects in the flight experiment.
 The bullfrog was chosen for study because its inner ear labyrinth is very similar to that of humans.
 Since it is an amphibian, preflight surgery could be performed above water, but it could be kept in water during the flight.
 The water medium served to cushion the vibration and acceleration of launch, and to facilitate gas exchange with the organisms.

+The frogs were sourced from the Louisiana Frog Company in Rayne, Louisiana.
+The town was the nation's top exporter of frogs through the early and mid-20th century and already known as the "Frog Capital of the World."
+Local Congressman (and future four-term governor) Edwin Edwards helped connect the agency with Rayne, six miles east of his hometown of Crowley.
+A total of 20 Rayne frogs were sent to NASA for evaluation, where they were narrowed to a group of four—two of which would go into orbit and two who would remain as a backup crew.
+The two space-bound specimens were named Pierre and Tee-Nom ("Little Name," roughly, in Louisiana French).

 Both flight frogs had electrocardiogram (ECG) electrodes implanted in their thoracic cavities and microelectrodes implanted in their vestibular nerves.
 The frogs were demotorized by cutting their limb nerves to prevent them from dislodging their implanted electrodes, and to reduce their metabolic rates.
-With this lowered metabolic activity, the frogs could survive in good health without being fed for as long as one month.
+With this lowered metabolic activity, the frogs could survive without being fed for as long as one month.
 Immersion in water allowed the frogs to breathe through their skin.
 The water medium also helped to move carbon dioxide and heat away from the animals.